Emotional health talks

 It is hard to be true to ourselves.
 There is constant pressure from society, the media, family, and work to hide who we are and conform to unrealistic ideals like have it all together, look glamorous, impress your peers, be in control, or try harder to fit in.
 So is it any wonder that we struggle to be authentic with others?

 In this talk, Thomas talks openly about his own journey of authenticity and teaches the “5 habits” that enable people to consistently show up, be seen, and be themselves in the face of pressure to do otherwise.
-If you can relate to this struggle or desire to help others find freedom, then sign up for this workshop.
-It will transform how you relate to others and yourself!
+If you can relate to this struggle or desire to help others find freedom, then you won't want to miss this talk.
+It will transform how you relate to yourself and others!

 We all struggle with fear at times, especially when our safety, status, or relationships feel threatened.
 Fear can be healthy and natural, but it can also hold us back.
 So how can we face our fears without feeling overwhelmed?

 This talk distinguishes between healthy and unhealthy fear, and teaches us how to regulate fear so that we can overcome it.
 By conquering our fears, we experience greater confidence in ourselves and our relationships.

 Anger is a powerful emotion.
 It can be a catalyst for positive change, but anger can keep us stuck if we don't manage it well.
 So how do we move forward?